 Eating animal foods can be healthy, sustainable and ethical – Part 1 Nutrition

-It seems that if you want to be a "good", "enlightened" and "politically correct" consumer these days, you have to "go vegan" or at least radically reduce your intake of animal foods.
-While I can understand the ethical, environmental and nutritional motivations fueling this trend, the whole notion that eating less animal foods is the most ethical, sustainable and healthiest way to eat is dangerously one-sided and misleading.
+It seems that if you want to be a "good" and "enlightened" consumer these days, you have to "go vegan".
+While I can understand the ethical, environmental and nutritional motivations fueling this trend, the whole notion that veganism is the most ethical, sustainable and healthiest way to eat is dangerously one-sided and misleading.
 Things are not as black or white as they might seem.
 Just because you don't eat meat, does by no means mean that you are not involved in the killing of animals and even people, as we shall see further down in this article.
 Making people feel guilty about eating (ethically farmed!) animal foods and leading them towards veganism is not only potentially harmful to their health, but also to their spiritual development - and ironically also to the health of this planet - and even of the animals.
 In this article I explain how this is possible and explore under what circumstances eating meat can be healthy, sustainable and even ethical.

-My aim with this article is NOT to start an ideological fight, to tell anybody what to do or to convince.
-I am not "fighting" the vegan trend.
+My aim with this article is NOT to start an ideological fight or to tell anybody what to do, or to convince.
+I am not "fighting" veganism.
 I believe that there’s a Higher Wisdom to everything that happens and in fact, veganism makes perfect sense from a Universal perspective.
 The law of polarity teaches us that when we exaggerate one pole, we will eventually drop into its opposite extreme, before bouncing back into “balance”.
-The push towards veganism and plant based eating is the logical answer to a society that has industrially abused animals for many decades.
+Veganism is the logical answer to a society that has industrially abused animals for many decades.
 If I tried to stop that wave (assuming I could) it would not only be a complete waste of my energy, but it would not even serve us on a collective level – even if it would prevent individual pain.
 I still want to "rescue" people from pain, especially from that kind of pain that I have gone through myself.
 This is why I choose to expose, share and discuss with you in a respectful way the arguments that my personal and professional experience and knowledge have allowed me to acquire over the years and that made me change my mind about eating animal foods.
 I want you to know both sides of the story, so that you can make an informed decision for yourself, too.

 Part 1: Nutritional Point of View